 Now on to the buds.
 We have planned two unopened pods.
 Ethan Herman yes Tom’s son, was busy on this.

 Here he made a form into the piece of wood after Tom made a paper bud as a model.

 You can see the two pod parts on the left.

 Pod parts assembled and ready to be chased by Master Bob Weinstock.

 Nancy busy making leaves, chasing leaves and saw piercing leaves.

 The stigma and stamen coming together.

-The underside of the stigma will act as a nut and screw to the stem to hold all petals in place.
+The underside of the stigma will act like a nut and screw to the stem to hold all petal

-Celebrating a few tiny things we had make before Ethan leaves us.
+Celebrating a few tiny things we had to make before Ethan leaves us.

 Nitric depletion of parts to start enameling.